Ecology, Politics, and Justice:

 Join a diverse international and interdisciplinary gathering.
 Contribute to a wide range of formal and informal exchanges in a relaxed atmosphere.
 Enjoy the café-lined streets of a charming university town…

-The program for SHE-XXVI is well under way.
 Many thanks to everyone who responded to the call for program contributions.
 Like previous SHE meetings, it is intended to bring together a diverse group of educators, researchers and practitioners who utilize, or are interested in, interdisciplinary and ecological approaches.
 We look forward to a diverse and exciting program with an excellent range of speakers, symposia, roundtables, and individual presentations.

 • Abstract submission deadline: February 10, 2025 (closed)

-• International travel award application deadline: March 15, 2025
+• International travel award application deadline: March 15, 2025 (closed)

-• Registration deadline: April 14, 2025
+• Early registration deadline: April 14, 2025 (closed)

 • Conference: June 18–21, 2025